Norden, Lower Saxony: Town and land use

 The main town and the villages of Bargebur, Norddeich, Süderneneuland I and Süderneuland II, as well as parts of Westermarsch II, have largely grown together, and with the exception of Norddeich and Westermarsch II, form extensive residential and commercial areas in the south and east of the borough.
 About 92.5% of the total urban population live in this "metropolitan area".
 The remaining subdistricts continue to be very rural and mostly sparsely populated, but they occupy by far the largest share of the total area of the borough.

+Transport

+Norden railway station is served by InterCity and Regional-Express trains of Deutsche Bahn.